 We have used this product for years and it does perform well.
 The only exception is forgetting to reapply and that is human problem.

-As a dosing reminder, Frontline comes with six small stickers that can be attached to the calendar on a particular day of the month or buy some stickers of your choice or assign a family member's birthday to flea dosing day.
-It will help jog the memory as it is easy to become complacent and think that fleas are no longer a problem.
-They are not a problem while they are being treated.
+As a dosing reminder, Frontline comes with six small stickers that can be attached to the calendar on a particular day of the month as a reminder to dose the cat.

 If you would like more information about the chemical used and exactly how they work this is a detailed article from a veterinary perspective.